rooklift/golux2/README.md

 Very raw, non-standard Golang kit for [Lux Season 2](https://github.com/Lux-AI-Challenge/Lux-Design-S2).
-Archived because I've reached the point where I'm coding my actual bot and so won't be sharing future updates.
+Probably don't expect more updates now, since I'm actually working on my bot and so have to keep new features secret.

 ## Notes on main.py and JSON format